Thomas Le Strange (courtier): Career

-As a young man, Thomas Le Strange was closely connected to the king's inner circle.
-He attended the King as an esquire of the body when he went to negotiate with the king of France at the so-called Field of the Cloth of Gold in 1520.
+As a young man, Le Strange was closely connected to the king's inner circle.
+He attended the king as an esquire of the body when he went to negotiate with the king of France at the Field of the Cloth of Gold in 1520.

-It was apparently in the period 1526–1528 that a chalk drawing was made by Holbein, which was later apparently used to paint a portrait of Sir Thomas as an older man, which once hung at Hunstanton Hall.
+It was apparently in the period 1526–1528 that a chalk drawing of Le Strange was made by Holbein.
+This sketch appears to have been used to paint a portrait of Le Strange as an older man, which once hung at Hunstanton Hall.

-He accompanied the king to Calais in 1529, and was knighted at Whitehall in the same year.
+Le Strange accompanied the king to Calais in 1529, and was knighted at Whitehall in the same year.
 He served as Sheriff of Norfolk and Suffolk in 1530.
-However, this was not seen as a desirable office to hold, and in August 1531 Thomas requested and received an exemption from being forced to serve on juries, as sheriff, escheator, bailiff or constable.
-In October 1532 he went with the king to Calais to meet with the King of France.
+However, this was not seen as a desirable office to hold, and in August 1531 Le Strange requested and received an exemption from being forced to serve on juries, as sheriff, escheator, bailiff, or constable.
+In October 1532, he went with the king to Calais to meet with the King of France.

-He was in attendance on Anne Boleyn, who was herself from Norfolk, at her coronation in 1533.
-Her father, Sir Thomas Boleyn, being a Norfolk neighbour, is mentioned repeatedly in the Le Strange accounts as a visitor at Hunstanton.
+Le Strange was in attendance on Anne Boleyn at her coronation in 1533.
 In 1536 he also attended her execution.

-In 1536/1537, during the Pilgrimage of Grace rebellion against the Dissolution of the Monasteries, Le Strange served under the Duke of Norfolk, attending the King and Queen themselves, and Thomas himself accompanied the Duke's son as guardian of the royal treasure.
-During 1536 Sir Thomas took 50 of his men together with the Duke, to confront a part of the rebellion in Lincolnshire.
-In 1537 he also attended the executions of Norfolk conspirators in Norwich, Walsingham and King's Lynn.
+In 1536/1537, during the Pilgrimage of Grace rebellion against the Dissolution of the Monasteries, Le Strange served under the Duke of Norfolk, attending the king and queen, and Le Strange accompanied the duke's son as guardian of the royal treasure.
+During 1536, Le Strange took 50 of his men together with the duke, to confront a part of the rebellion in Lincolnshire.
+In 1537, he also attended the executions of conspirators in Norwich, Walsingham and King's Lynn.